pohlm01/master-thesis/2_preliminaries.typ

 @tab:pq_signature_comp compare the @ecdsa and #gls("rsa", long: false)#{"-2048"} as classical signature schemes and the @pq signature schemes selected by the @nist for standardization.
 @mldsa was known as #box[CRYSTALS]-Dilithium and @nist standardized it as FIPS 204 in 2024, together with the @slhdsa as FIPS 205 @fips_204 @fips_205.
-A @nist draft for the @fndsa is expected in late 2024.
+A @nist draft for the @fndsa was expected in late 2024, but has hot been published as of January 2025.

 The @nist decided to specify three signature algorithms, as each of them has its benefits and drawbacks.
 @mldsa is the recommended algorithm for most applications, as it has reasonable values in all categories.